mohamedfaridelsherbini/personal_website/DEPLOYMENT.md

 5. **Post-deploy Health** – Hit the same health-check URL used by `.deploy.sh` and fail fast if something regresses.

 > A ready-to-use Declarative pipeline lives in `Jenkinsfile`.
 Configure a JDK 21 tool named `jdk-21` in Jenkins and (optionally) toggle the `RUN_DEPLOY` boolean parameter to execute `.deploy.sh` after packaging.

+When Jenkins runs on the same droplet as the application, set the `DEPLOY_RUN_LOCAL` parameter to `true` so `.deploy.sh` skips the SSH hop and runs the Docker commands directly on the host.
+Otherwise, keep it `false` and supply the droplet SSH key via the `DEPLOY_SSH_CREDENTIALS` parameter so Jenkins can reach the server remotely.